We are here...

-Welcome to the Friston village website
+Welcome to Friston

 Our village is relatively unusual in that most of the village and much of the surrounding area was was still under the ownership of the local manor until the early part of the last century.
-Indeed, there is a document in existance recording the purchase of the freehold of one cottage in 1909 for 12/6d in old money; equal to about 62.5p in decimal coinage!
+Indeed, there is a document in existence recording the purchase of the freehold of one cottage in 1909 for 12/6d in old money; equal to about 62.5p in decimal coinage!

 We have a church; St Mary the Virgin and a Baptist Chapel, within the village - service times can be found in the Parish Magazine and on the church and chapel noticeboards.

 Although, along with many rural villages, Friston; which could once boast nine shops in times gone by, has witnessed the loss of our shops, school and, more recently, the closure of our Post Office.
 We are well served by the surrounding three towns however.
 There are no less than two cinemas and a theatre within four miles and Snape Maltings is within two miles.
 We have a repair garage and a thriving pub in the village and a petrol station within a mile of the village.